 IST 311 Object-Oriented Design and Software Applications (3)

-IST 311 will be among the courses making the System Development Option in the Baccalaureate degree in Information Sciences and Technology program and would normally be taken in the 5th or 6th semester.
-It is the first course in the Option sequence.
-The course is intended to provide students with background in object-oriented design and programming.
-Students will learn basic object concepts and develop skills to implement programs utilizing object tools.
-To prepare for such a work environment, students will learn to work together to design, implement and test projects.
-IST 311 would normally be taken in the 5th or 6th semester.
-Prerequisiste(s): CMPSC 102 or CMPSC 101, IST 240.
+IST 311 is among the courses making up the Application Design & Development option in the Baccalaureate degree in Information Sciences and Technology.
+This course is normally taken in the 5th or 6th semester.
+It is the first upper-division course in the option sequence.
+The course is intended to provide students with a background in object-oriented design and object-oriented application development.
+Students will learn the fundamentals of object-oriented analysis, design, and modeling.
+They will apply design concepts and develop the skills necessary to bring an idea through the different phases of the application development lifecycle.
+The course normally involves students working on teams to design and develop working application prototypes.

-Upon completion of the course, students will be able to apply system development principles using an object-oriented language, show how object-oriented techniques increase productivity of complex systems and begin the development of team skills when programming complex systems.
+Upon completion of this course, students will be able to apply object-oriented design principles using object-oriented modeling and programming languages, show how object-oriented principles increase the quality of complex applications, and begin development of the team skills necessary when developing complex systems.

 Note : Class size, frequency of offering, and evaluation methods will vary by location and instructor.
 For these details check the specific course syllabus.